ShizheL/ETH_Oxford_2026/README.md

 Aircraft condensation trails (contrails) contribute a substantial fraction of aviation’s overall climate impact, often exceeding that of CO₂ on relevant timescales.
 Importantly, contrail formation and its resulting energy forcing (EF) depend sensitively on local atmospheric conditions and can therefore be mitigated through intelligent flight planning that avoids contrail-prone regions.

-Existing contrail-avoidance research has largely relied on the *polygon method*, in which airspace is discretised into “contrail-forming” and “non-contrail-forming” regions.
-While computationally convenient, this binary classification fails to capture the inherently continuous nature of contrail energy forcing: the climate impact of a contrail varies smoothly with atmospheric state rather than switching on or off at a fixed boundary.
+Existing contrail-avoidance research has largely relied on the *polygon method*, in which airspace is separated into “contrail-forming” and “non-contrail-forming” regions.
+While computationally convenient, this binary classification fails to capture the inherently continuous nature of contrail energy forcing, as the climate impact of a contrail varies smoothly with atmospheric state rather than switching on or off at a fixed boundary.

-Our project directly addresses this limitation by modelling contrail impact as a **continuous energy-forcing penalty field** over airspace.
+Our project directly addresses this limitation by modelling contrail impact as a **continuous energy-forcing (EF) penalty field** over airspace.
 Instead of avoiding hard-coded polygons, we assign each region a real-valued EF penalty and compute optimal flight trajectories by minimising a combined objective:

 Total cost = fuel burn + λ · EF_contrail